adalfonso/hello-server/README.md

 Next, create a repository where you will provide the `Name` of your application.

-From there we need to log into Docker from our machine:
+From there we need to log in to Docker from our machine:

 ```bash
 docker login